Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cat and fish go together like peanut butter and jelly, so it’s no surprise that you can give them some fresh fish as a treat.
 However, when you’re preparing the fish, you want to avoid all seasonings and oils.
 Because while the fish is safe for your cat, the toppings aren’t.

-Always ensure you properly prepare the fish before feeding it to your cat, otherwise you might end up passing on illnesses without even realizing it.
+Always ensure you properly prepare the fish before feeding it to your cat.
+Baked, boiled, or smoked fish are some great options.
 Be especially careful to remove all bones!

 2. Meat